Rouvik/R_OS/README.md

 # R_OS
 A simple monolothic OS for learning x86 barebones and how OSes work

+## Notes to self:
+Don't forget to use `make -B` when building the entire project, bad makefile build rules might skip building important files for compilation

 ### Version:
 2.2 [Major changes in kernel startup!]